 The American Rescue Plan (ARP) Act of 2021, Public Law 117-2, was enacted on March 11, 2021.
-The ARP Act provided significant additional funding for educational entities to respond to the COVID-19 pandemic, including the Elementary and Secondary School Emergency Relief Funds (ESSER III or ARP ESSER).
+The ARP Act provided significant additional funding for educational entities to respond to the COVID-19 pandemic, including the Elementary and Secondary School Emergency Relief Funds (ARP ESSER).

 - Total award to Vermont: $285,164,208